Jorgetrujilloroman/github-backup-python/README.md

 ## SCRIPT

-To make the .py script works you have to edit it and modify the next parameters setting your GitHub private and public repositories and your backup directories:
+-To make the .py script works you have to edit it and modify the next parameters setting your GitHub private and public repositories and your backup directories:

 - ```private_repository_url = " "```
 - ```public_repository_url = " "```
 - ```private_backup_folder = " "```
 - ```public_backup_folder = " "```

+-To download private repositories, you should add your personal access token and set it in ```download_repo(repo_url, dest_folder, branch="main", token="your_token")``` definition.

 ## WINDOWS